deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 So Why Is Drift So Important?
 -----------------------------

-In machine learning, our models are built to predict only on data they have seen before.
-There's a misconception that machine learning models are some magical intelligent models, that can understand any data presented to them.
-But the truth is that machine learning models learn to predict only on similar data (or, more formally, data drawn from the same distribution the model was trained on).
+Machine learning models are meant to predict on unseen data, based on previous known data (more accurately, this refers to supervised machine learning models, for which drift is relevant).
-If that data has changed, and the relationships between the different variables and target label have changed, our model may not be as accurate as it was before.
+If the data, or the relationships between the different variables and target label, has changed, our model may not be as accurate as it was before.

 Detecting drift is an important warning sign that our model may be not as accurate on the new data compared to the training data, and that it should be adjusted or retrained on different data.